ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 --  │_│_│_│
 ```

-Although we've invented a more logical musical notation system,
+Although we've now invented a more logical musical notation system,
 we still need a way to map from the archaic notation to the fingering patterns.
 We could try to write a function to automatically generate all of them,
 but deciding which finger to use for which pick